dodgeblaster/githubcourse/assignment/03_SassBlog/README.md

 One suggestion would be to make tasks in Github Projects and have everyone take a task.
 This will help make sure no one is doing the same thing.
 How this assignment will be marked

-1. Is there a Blog List, Blog, and About page
+1. Is there a homepage listing blogs or articles, a details page, and an about page?
-2. Is there social icons in the footer
+2. Is there social icons somewhere on the site (footer, header, pinned to the side)?
-3. Are Sass variables being used
+3. Are Sass variables being used?
-4. Are Sass styles nested based on component
+4. Are Sass styles nested based on component?
-5. Are UI components broken out into different Sass files 6.
-Is there at least 1 mixin in the project
+5. Are UI components broken out into different Sass files?
+6. Is there at least 1 mixin in the project?
-6. Is indentation correct for HTML and Sass
+6. Is indentation correct for HTML and Sass?
-7. Is the code free of any merge conflicts
+7. Is the code free of any merge conflicts?
-8. Is the site responsive (can I see everything no matter what width the browser is at)
+8. Is the site responsive (can I see everything no matter what width the browser is at)?
-9. Is the site hosted somewhere (AWS or Netlify or any other service you want to use)
+9. Is the site hosted somewhere (AWS or Netlify or any other service you want to use)?